-One of the questions around which my reflection about the findings in our research programme evolved was how new (or newly available) media impact on established sensational forms and relate to the semiotic ideologies that are characteristic for particular religious regimes.5 The issue of the adequacy of old and new media to mediate spiritual power may give rise to vehement disagreements and contestations, but also make that media 'disappear' or become what I would like to call 'hyper-apparent'.
+One of the questions around which my reflection about the findings in our research program evolved was how new (or newly available) media impact on established sensational forms and relate to the semiotic ideologies that are characteristic for particular religious regimes.
+The issue of the adequacy of old and new media to mediate spiritual power may give rise to vehement disagreements and contestations, but also make that media "disappear" or become what I would like to call "hyper-apparent."